Dean’s resume is posted here: https://cougargulch.com/resume/deanIsaacsonProjectManager.pdf

 HUFFMAN vs CAMPBELL & CAMPBELL LLC.
 Retained by Defendant, contractor.
 June 2019.
 This is a case involving standard of care and code compliance on a 1.6M house.
 Plaintiff retained an expert, Brian Daniels, who described this exotic home as a complete shambles.
 He backed up his entire report with twisted interpretations of the building code, several times stating what he thought the code should be, where the code fell short of his standards and other emotional arguments.
 We wrote a 47 page report defending the facts.
 The Plaintiff’s expert re-wrote his report (73 pages) and we supplemented with a 53 page report.
 Five weeks later, the case settled in full favor of our client, Campbell.
 The Defendant’s attorney was Mark Orler of Boise, Idaho.

 CHASE vs DAVID FINLEY CONSTRUCTION.
 Retained by Plaintiff, homeowner.
 April 2019.
 This case involved standard of care, structural code compliance and licensing problems.
 We wrote a 21 page report.
 This case is still pending.
 The Plaintiff’s attorney was Scott Poorman of Coeur d’Alene, Idaho.

 GRUNDIN vs HELMUTH CONSTRUCTION.
 Retained by Plaintiff, homeowner.
 March 2019.
 Standard of care issues with drywall, tile and cabinet installation.
 There were code issues with stair supports, stair handrail, stair treads and risers.
 We wrote a 15 page report and a 13 page supplemental.
-We concluded with $38.3K in damages.
-The case settled three months later for $37K.
+The case settled three months later for 96 percent of the damages we calculated.
 “Your report was the key to that result.
 Thank you.”
 The Plaintiff attorney was Scott Poorman of Coeur d’Alene, Idaho.

 MANWILL vs WILD HORSE INVESTMENTS LLC.
 Retained by Plaintiff, homeowner.
 February 2019.
 We conducted a site review for issues related to standard of care and code on this upscale home.
 There were moving floors, lack of positive connections at point loads, extensive concrete spalling and cracking, unsecured handrails and such.
 We wrote a 17 page report and a 6 page supplemental report.
 This case is still pending.
 The Plaintiff attorney is Scott Poorman of Coeur d’Alene, Idaho.